Childhood's End: Adaptations

 In the 1960s, director Stanley Kubrick was interested in making a film adaptation of the novel, but blacklisted director Abraham Polonsky had already optioned it.
 Instead, Kubrick collaborated with Clarke on adapting the short story "The Sentinel" into what eventually became 2001: A Space Odyssey (1968).
 Months before his performance at Woodstock in 1969, folk singer and guitarist Richie Havens told Ebony magazine about his appreciation of Clarke's story and expressed his interest in working on a future film adaptation of Childhood's End.
 Screenplays by Polonsky and Howard Koch were never made into films.

 David Elgood first proposed a radio adaptation of the novel in 1974, but nothing came of it in that decade.

 Philip DeGuere, whose credits include the TV series Alias Smith and Jones, developed a script in the late 1970s for Universal, who planned to film it initially as a six-hour mini-series for CBS Television, and later as a two- or three-hour telemovie for ABC.
 However, Universal discovered that its contracts with Arthur C. Clarke – some of which dated back to 1957 – were out of date.
-These contractual difficulties were resolved in 1979 and DeGuere worked with legendary comic book artist Neal Adams on preproduction drawings and other material.
+These contractual difficulties were resolved in 1979 and DeGuere worked with comic book artist Neal Adams on preproduction drawings and other material.
 The project had Clarke's approval.
 However Universal decided that the budget required would be nearly $40 million and they were only prepared to spend $10 million, so the movie was not made.

 Director Brian Lighthill revisited the radio adaptation proposal and obtained the rights in 1995.
 After Lighthill received a go-ahead from BBC Radio in 1996, he commissioned a script from Tony Mulholland, resulting in a new, two-part adaptation.
 The BBC produced the two-hour radio dramatization of the novel, and broadcast it on BBC Radio 4 in November 1997.
 The recording was released on cassette by BBC Audiobooks in 1998 and on CD in 2007.

 As of 2002, film rights to the novel were held by Universal Pictures, with director Kimberly Peirce attached to a project.

-On April 10, 2013, the Syfy Channel announced its plans to develop a Childhood's End TV miniseries.
-The three-episode, four-hour production premiered December 14, 2015.
+On April 10, 2013, the Syfy Channel announced its plans to develop a Childhood's End TV miniseries.The three-episode, four-hour production premiered December 14, 2015.
 Charles Dance portrays the Supervisor Karellen.

 An illustration of an Overlord as depicted by artist Wayne Barlowe was published in Barlowe's Guide to Extraterrestrials.

 Legacy

 Childhood's End has inspired the work of many contemporary musicians and artists.
-These include Pink Floyd (Childhood's End), Van der Graaf Generator (Childlike Faith in Childhood's End), David Bowie (Oh!
-You Pretty Things), and Genesis (Watcher of the Skies).
+These include Pink Floyd ("Childhood's End"), Van der Graaf Generator ("Childlike Faith in Childhood's End"), David Bowie ("Oh!
+You Pretty Things"), and Genesis ("Watcher of the Skies").
 The novel also inspired the Hipgnosis cover art for Led Zeppelin's Houses of the Holy.

 Childhood's End was a major influence on the 1998 Square game Xenogears, namely with the game's antagonist being named after Karellen.

 The sixth episode of the 2023 Netflix series Gamera Rebirth was titled "Childhood’s end" as an homage to Arthur C. Clarke.